Skip to content

 Not all hormonal contraceptives are equal in their effects on training:

 The hormonal IUD deserves special mention: because it releases progestin primarily into the uterine lining with minimal systemic absorption, many women on hormonal IUDs still experience natural hormonal fluctuations.
-If you have a hormonal IUD and still get regular periods with noticeable phase-related symptoms, cycle-phase training principles may still apply to you.
+If you have a hormonal IUD and still get regular periods with noticeable phase-related symptoms, the move is the same one that works for everyone: track how you actually feel and adjust by your logged symptoms and readiness, not by a calendar phase.

 The Decision Is Personal